bcherny/bcherny.github.io/_posts/2023-12-10-Working-Remotely.md

 ## Closing

 Overall, the move turned out well for me: I have learned to work effectively from a very different timezone, and am happy with the results.
-I don't think this setup would work well for everyone, and I feel lucky that I was able to iterate to a working style that works well for me.
+I don't think this setup would work well for everyone, and I feel lucky that I was able to iterate to a working style that is good for me.
 I am grateful that my organization supports and appreciates the work I do, and is accommodating of the way I do it.
 I hope my experience resonates with others, and am eager to learn about others' experiences in similar setups.